strawberry-graphql/strawberry/docs/guides/pagination/overview.md

 ### Offset based pagination

 This pagination style is similar to the syntax we use when looking up database records.
-Here, the client specifies the number of result to be obtained at a time, along with an offset- which usually denotes the number of results to be skipped from the beginning.
+Here, the client specifies the number of result to be obtained at a time, along with an offset which usually denotes the number of results to be skipped from the beginning.
 This type of pagination is widely used.
 Implementing offset-based pagination with an SQL database is straight-forward:

 - We count all of the results to determine the total number of pages
-- We use the limit and offset values given to query for the items in the requested page.
+- We use the `limit` and `offset` values given to query for the items in the requested page.

 Offset based pagination also provides us the ability to jump to a specific page in a dataset.